juju/docs/src/en/commands.md

    **Details:**

-   Show a specified machine on a model:
+   Show a specified machine on a model.
+Default format is in yaml, other formats can be specified with the "--format" option.

-   juju show-machine <machineID> ...

-   For example:
+   Available formats are yaml, tabular, and json

+   **Examples:**

+          # Display status for machine 0
           juju show-machine 0
-   or for multiple machines
-   (the following will display status for machines 1, 2 & 3):
+          # Display status for machines 1, 2 & 3
           juju show-machine 1 2 3
-   Default format is in yaml, other formats can be specified with the "--format" option.
-Available formats are yaml, tabular, and json

    **Aliases:**